Please note that Tapas no longer supports Internet Explorer.

 Nov 19, 2025

-My eyes escaped the gravitational pull of the doorstop and found an elderly proprietor staring at me as though he read my half-hearted intention to rob them.
+My eyes escaped the gravitational pull of the doorstop.
+Only to find an elderly proprietor staring at me through two sets of glasses – as though he read my half-hearted intention to steal.
 It simply wasn’t worth it.
 I knew who this place belonged to.

 The cramped shop started feeling even smaller somehow.